 Some critics point to the geometric shapes as an influence from the Suprematist painter Kazimir Malevich, others read into the dualism of light and dark, claiming that death is emanating from the center of the image to swallow life’s colorful moments.
 Another theory springs from Kandinsky’s apparent synesthesia, a condition where one sensory input may trigger another.
 Might Kandinsky, who once wrote “the sound of colors is so definite that it would be hard to find anyone who would express bright yellow with bass notes or dark lake with treble” have painted On White II as a depiction of a specific piece of music he was listening to?
 More concretely, the Centre Pompidou suggests in their item label that the jagged black X shape at the composition’s focal point is an abstracted depiction of St. George and his lance, a Russian symbol of valor and victory and a subject often repeated in Kandinsky’s work.

 In the absence of writings by Kandinsky about On White II, here’s what we do know.
-Auf Weiss II, as it’s called in the original German, was painted while Wassily Kandinsky while in staying in Weimar, between February and April of 1923.
+Auf Weiss II, as it’s called in the original German, was painted by Wassily Kandinsky while in staying in Weimar, between February and April of 1923.
 We know that Kandinsky was fully obsessed with the impact that color and form had on human psychology.
-At the time of it’s painting, Kandinsky was teaching courses on design theory at the Bauhaus school, and writing the book he would publish three years later called Point and Line to Plane.
-And perhaps most significantly, we know that on returning to his home at the Bauhaus in Dessau, Kandinsky mounted the canvas in a place of honor in his dining room.
-So what is happening in On White II?
-We may never know, but we know that Kandinsky was pleased with it.
+At the time of its painting, Kandinsky was teaching courses on design theory at the Bauhaus school, and writing the book he published three years later called Point and Line to Plane.
+Most significantly, we know that on returning to his home at the Bauhaus in Dessau, Kandinsky mounted the canvas in a place of honor in his dining room.
+We may never know what On White II is about, but we know that Kandinsky was pleased with it.

 Got questions, comments or corrections about On White II?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.